sitehostnz/sitehost_ansible/docs/server.md

 ## Examples

-- Creating a VPS, use `-v` as argument when running the playbook to see password:
+- Creating a VPS, `ssh_keys` is optional, use `-v` as argument when running the playbook to see password:
 ```yml
 - name: create a 1 core VPS with ubuntu jammy image
   sitehost.cloud.server: